-Level 1 - quoted prices (unadjusted) in active markets for identical assets and liabilities instrument is so infrequent that the market could not possibly be considered active.
+Level 1 - quoted prices (unadjusted) in active markets for identical assets and liabilities

+Level 1 principally includes exchange listed equities, mutual funds with quoted prices, exchange traded derivatives such as futures and options, and national government bonds unless there is evidence that trading in a given instrument is so infrequent that the market could not possibly be considered active.
 It also includes other financial instruments where there is clear evidence that the year end valuation is based on a traded price in an active market.